emilsto/PROJECT-BIRDNEST/README.md

 - [X] API that scrapes the data from the given API parses it to a nice JSON format from the given XML
 - [X] API caches it for 10 minutes per drone
 - [X] API checks what drones have been flying over a given location in the last 10 minutes and sends them in a single response
+- [X] Create a frontend that displays the data in a nice way
+- [X] Create a backend method that sends the user info of a drone that has violated the airspace

 ## ToDo

+- [ ] Refactor the code, in necessary places, mainly the backend
+- [ ] Do some testing
-- [ ] Create a backend method that sends the user info of a drone that has violated the airspace
+- [ ] Add a map to the frontend that shows the location of the drone
-- [ ] Create a frontend that displays the data in a nice way
+- [ ] Deploy the application to a server